Ficat/EasyBle/README.md

 ```

 ### 4.Connect
 You can connect to remote device by device address or BleDevice object.
-Like scan, now connection also requires permissions.
+Like scan, now connection also requires permissions.<br>
+**Note:** Android versions below 10 allow only one connection request at a time and queue all subsequent requests.
+In Android 10 and higher, the system groups connection requests for batched execution.
+That means, if Android versions below 10, we must wait for a callback for a previous connection before we initiate a new connection request
 ```java

        BleConnectCallback bleConnectCallback = new BleConnectCallback() {